 Lobster Mac n Cheese in a Bread Bowl — Harbour Galley

 Ahoy mateys!
 Be sure to drop anchor when in port for this Disneyland secret menu item.
 This is no ordinary mac 'n' cheese.
 Yes, there is lobster and it comes in a fresh sourdough bowl, but the hidden spicy Sriracha sauce really kicks things up a notch.

 What’s better than a new location to get your Pineapple Dole Whip, along with Loaded Whips and new flavors of Dole Whip (like raspberry and orange)?
 Getting your Dole Whip with a new secret menu item, the candied bacon topping!
 Try it on the Loaded Whip.
 If you think smoky candied bacon does not belong on a sweet frozen treat, you would be wrong.
 Give it a try and let us know what you think!

 Vegetarian Chili Cone Queso – Cozy Cone Motel

-One of our favorite treats is the Chili Cone Queso when we are visiting Cars Land, but many people don't realize there is a vegetarian version if you prefer not to eat meat.
+One of our favorite treats is the Chili Cone Queso when we are visiting Cars Land, but many people don't realize that there is a vegetarian version if you prefer not to eat meat.
 One former secret menu item made it big time and is now on the official menu as a permanent item — the Bacon Mac & Cheese Bread Cone.
-Bacon, mac & cheese and a portable bread cone.
+Bacon, mac and cheese and a portable bread cone.
 What’s not to love?